jake0011/Doingly/Doingly/README.md

 # Doingly

-In short, this apps helps you to manage tasks and grants you a student's timeta as well.
+In short, this apps helps you to manage tasks and grants you a student's timetable as well.

 ## Tech Stack